intel-analytics/ipex-llm/ppml/services/pccs/kubernetes/README.md

 - Please make sure you have a workable **Kubernetes cluster/machine**.
 - Please make sure you have a usable https proxy.
 - Please make sure you have an usable PCCS ApiKey for your platform.
 The PCCS uses this API key to request collaterals from Intel's Provisioning Certificate Service.
 User needs to subscribe first to obtain an API key.
-For how to subscribe tUnreachableo Intel Provisioning Certificate Service and receive an API key, goto https://api.portal.trustedservices.intel.com/provisioning-certification and click on 'Subscribe'.
+For how to subscribe to Intel Provisioning Certificate Service and receive an API key, goto https://api.portal.trustedservices.intel.com/provisioning-certification and click on 'Subscribe'.

 ## 1. Pull/Build the PCCS Image